yqrashawn/conflux-portal-docs/01_Main_Concepts/02_Common_Terms.md

 <ul>
   <li id="wallet_l1">The interface / client / wrapper / holder that you use to manage your account(s).</li>

-  <li id="wallet_l2">Example: MetaMask.io, your Ledger Hardware Wallet, a Multisig Wallet Contract.</li>
+  <li id="wallet_l2">Example: ConfluxPortal, your Ledger Hardware Wallet, a Multisig Wallet Contract.</li>
 </ul>

 ### Account